20 Extraordinary Uses for Everyday Foods

 Use Coca-Cola to remove blood stains from clothes

 From the Buried Alive episode of the hit show Mythbusters: Coca-Cola can actually be used to remove blood stains.
 Pour a whole can into the wash, along with the blood-stained clothing and your usual detergent, then run a normal cycle as you usually would.
 The laundry will come out stain free.
-Here are more weird household objects that can remove stains.

 Plant garlic to safeguard fruit trees